Gibberlings3/Morpheus562-s-Kitpack/README.md

 BLOOD PRESENCE: Strengthens the Death Knight with the presence of blood, increasing damage by 15% and each hit drains 2 Hit Points from the target and transfers it to the Death Knight.
 This will not heal beyond the Death Knight's maximum Hit Points.

-FROST PRESENCE: Hardens the Death Knight with frozen resolve, increasing max Hit Points by 10%, +2 bonus to Armor Class, and increase physical damage resistance by 10%.
+FROST PRESENCE: Hardens the Death Knight with frozen resolve, +2 Constitution, +2 bonus to Armor Class, and increase physical damage resistance by 10%.

 UNHOLY PRESENCE: Infuses the Death Knight with unholy fury increasing APR by 0.5 and movement by 2.